Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 ## 23 - External Guitar Status (LiberLive C1 or Lava Genie)
 <img src=https://jus-be.github.io/orinayo/assets/screenshots/dashboard23.png />

-If you have an external digital guitar that supports bluetooth like the LiberLive C1 or Lava Genie, this is where the connection status of the device is shown.
+If you have an external digital guitar that supports Bluetooth like the LiberLive C1 or Lava Genie, this is where the connection status of the device is shown.
 With the LiberLive C1, the following additional features are available:

 - Select what internal strum styles are to be played on paddle A and B at the current tempo.
 Please note that this is independent of the styles being played by Orin Ayo.
 When using this feature ensure that both styles complement each other.